Bealby/grandpas-pocket-watch-shop/README.md

 `Bershire Swash` font will be used for the main headers of the Website.
 This font really helps bring out the theme and feel of the Website.
-Creating an oldfashioned feel appropriate for Pocket Watches.
+Creating an old fashioned feel appropriate for Pocket Watches.

 - font-family:'Roboto', sans-serif;

 ![Roboto Text](/documentation/readme/roboto.png/)

-The complitmentary font of `Roboto` will be used for the main content of the Website.
+The complimentary font of `Roboto` will be used for the main content of the Website.

 **N.B.** It should be noted that through the design process